"

 • Observe the link between linear and angular acceleration.

-where [latex]\theta[/latex] is the angle of rotation as seen in Figure 67.1.
-The relationship between angular velocity [latex]\omega[/latex] and linear velocity [latex]v[/latex] was also defined in Rotation Angle and Angular Velocity as
+Here, [latex]\theta[/latex] is measured in radians and represents the angle of rotation, as illustrated in Figure 67.1.
+The relationship between angular velocity [latex]\omega[/latex] and linear velocity [latex]v[/latex] is given by:

 The given figure shows counterclockwise circular motion with a horizontal line, depicting radius r, drawn from the center of the circle to the right side on its circumference and another line is drawn in such a manner that it makes an acute angle delta theta with the horizontal line.
 Tangential velocity vectors are indicated at the end of the two lines.
 At the bottom right side of the figure, the formula for angular velocity is given as v upon r.

-Calculating the Angular Acceleration and Deceleration of a Bike Wheel
+Example 67.1: Calculating the Angular Acceleration and Deceleration of a Bike Wheel

 Suppose a teenager puts her bicycle on its back and starts the rear wheel spinning from rest to a final angular velocity of 250 rpm in 5.00 s. (a) Calculate the angular acceleration in [latex]{\text{rad/s}}^{2}[/latex]. (b) If she now slams on the brakes, causing an angular acceleration of [latex]–87.3\phantom{\rule{0.25em}{0ex}}{\text{rad/s}}^{2}[/latex], how long does it take the wheel to stop?